Carl Philipp Emanuel Bach: Other keyboard works

-Easily Bach's best-known piece is the Solfeggietto, Wq.
-117/2, to the point that the introduction to The Essential C.P.E.
-Bach is subtitled "Beyond the Solfeggio in C Minor".
+Bach's best-known piece is the Solfeggietto, Wq.
+117/2, to the point that the introduction to The Essential C. P. E. Bach is subtitled "Beyond the Solfeggio in C Minor".
 Several of Bach's other miscellaneous keyboard works have gained fame, including the character piece La Caroline and the Fantasia in F-sharp minor, Wq.
 67. Bach's fantasias, in particular, have been considered to show him at his most characteristic: they are full of dramatic silences, harmonic surprises, and perpetually varied figuration.

 Bach published three major collections of miscellaneous keyboard works during his lifetime: the Clavierstücke verschiedener Art, Wq.
 112 of 1765, and the Kurze und Leichte Clavierstücke collections, Wq.
 113–114 of 1766.
 The former includes songs, fantasias, dances, sonatas, fugues, and even a symphony and concerto for solo piano (Bach was later to publish an entire collection of keyboard versions of his symphonies).

 He also wrote a set of six sonatas for the organ of Frederick the Great's sister Anna Amalia.